cristirvn/SVX/README.md

 ## Project description
 - backend directory contains following:
   -  tests directory : testing the crawler and crawl_championship functions functionality
-  -  Analyze.py and Analyzer.py: deep analizing of certain matches (avaiable soon)
+  -  Analyze.py and Analyzer.py: deep analizing of certain matches
   - Crawler.py : retrieving all the championship links for a certain sport using [selenium](https://www.selenium.dev/documentation/) for crawling the data and store them in a database using [sqlalchemy](https://www.sqlalchemy.org/)
   - Crawl_championship: crawling all the matches for a specific championship
   - config.ini: contains the database credentials in order to store the matches data